IS-Instruments/minispec_py/README.md

 ## Locating devices

 The `findDevices` function can be used to locate any connected spectrometers on the local network.
-Connected minispecs broadcast via UDP on port `12345`.
 This returns a Python set containing all the spectrometers which were found before timeout (3 seconds by default).

+The set contains tuples of the form: `((hostname, port), interface, serial)`.

+The serial number is a 64-bit integer unique to each spectrometer.
 The minispec broadcast message frequency is 1Hz, so this should catch most connected devices.

-The set contains tuples of the form: `((hostname, port), interface, serial)`.

-The serial number is a 64-bit integer unique to each PCB in the spectrometer.
+Connected minispecs broadcast via UDP on port `12345`, which is set as the default.

+`findDevices` takes three optional parameters, `find_first`: whether to only return one spectrometer and timeouts for the socket `sock_timeout` and the device search `search_timeout`.

 ## Connecting